andrewguenthner/weather_sampler/README.txt

 Inputs:
 The notebook requires the user's API key in the file config.py as described above.
-Third-party libraries openweathermapy, citipy, and kdtree are required.
-Citipy also comes with a list of cities stored in a file named worldcities.csv.
+Third-party libraries openweathermapy and citipy, and the third-party haversine.py source file, are required.
+Scipy (specifically the scipy.stats module) is also required..
+If all these file requirements are met, the user can simply run the notebook without providing further input.

 Outputs:
 Graphics will appear in the Jupyter notebook and be saved into .png